 This competency area includes working with Data Structures such as Trees, Graph Traversal, using Dynamic Programming and Specialized Algorithms, among others.

-- Advanced Data Structures - Work with Data Structures such as Trees, Graph Traversal.
-Find the shortest paths, diameter, etc. Use trees such as binary search effectively.
+- Advanced Data Structures - Work with data structures such as trees, graph traversal.
+Find the shortest paths, diameter, etc. Use trees such as red-black or Fenwick trees effectively.

 - Advanced Algorithms - Use Dynamic Programming and Specialized Algorithms.
 Knowledge of efficient string search algorithms such as Rabin-Karp and Knuth-Morris-Pratt.
 Efficient graph search algorithms such as Dijkstra’s algorithm.
 Create complex or multi-dimensional dynamic programming models.